WayScience/Benchmarking_NF1_data/CellProfiler_pipelines/README.md

     The default is `3` and is not changed.

-If want to know more about each of these parameters, you can use the `?` button on the far right of every parameter.
+If you want to know more about each of these parameters, you can use the `?` button on the far right of every parameter in the CellProfiler GUI.
 For further information on each of these modules, see the [Measurement section](https://cellprofiler-manual.s3.amazonaws.com/CellProfiler-4.2.1/modules/measurement.html) of the CellProfiler manual.

 ### Create SQLite Database File